jobergner/backent-cli/README.md

 isSet = dealRef.IsSet()                // also bool whether its set
 deal := dealRef.Get()                  // dish
 ```
-More on references and their methods can be read here.

 In case of fields with `anyOf` types:
 ```JSON